danielandresgp/danielandresgp.github.io/_pages/about.md

 My current research revolves around **probability** and **information theory**, with applications to machine learning, physics, statistics, and infectious disesaes, among others.
 I also have a penchant for the philosophy of science, which motivates a lot of my research.
 I have worked on the following areas:

 1. **Fine-tuning**: Cosmological fine-tuning (FT) states that some constants of nature must pertain to intervals of minuscule probability in order to permit the existence of carbon-based life.
-For each constant of nature $x_0$, the problem is twofold: first, finding its life-permitting interval (LPI) $A = x_0[1−\epsilon, 1+\epsilon]$ (a physics problem); second, assuming that x0 is the realization of a random variable X, estimating the probability P0(X ∈ A) of the constant pertaining to its LPI.
-However, the second step remained elusive for years, as estimating the probability of the LPI required using a sample of size 1 (the value of the constant in our uni-verse), taken from an unknown distribution P0, supported in an unknown sample space S, where the sample is affected by selection bias because it corresponds to a universe that permits life.
+The problem is twofold for each constant of nature: first, finding the set of values of the constant that permit life---its so-called life-permitting interval (a physics problem); second, finding the probability that the constant of nature pertains to its LPI (a mathematical problem).
+However, the second step remained elusive for years, as estimating the probability of the LPI required using a sample of size 1 (the value of the constant in our _uni_-verse), taken from an unknown distribution, supported in an unknown sample space, where the sample is affected by selection bias because it corresponds to a universe that permits life.
 2. **Infectious diseases**: Correcting estimators of prevalence, inspired by Covid-19 mostly.
 3. **Bump hunting**: Finding maxima for supervised and unsupervised. machine learning.
 4. **Fine tuning**: .